 If you discover an error in this project, please send a description via e-mail to Michael Boer.

 [X] Michael Boer | Seattle USA

-UW Medicinal Herb Garden: An unofficial hypertext tour and partial catalog. ©1994-2016 Michael Boer.
+UW Medicinal Herb Garden: An unofficial hypertext tour and partial catalog. ©1994-2018 Michael Boer.
 Licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
-Permissions beyond the scope of this license may be available contacting the author via https://staff.washington.edu/boerm/uwmhg/credits.php.
+Permissions beyond the scope of this license may be available by providing details of the proposed use to the author (also listed on https://staff.washington.edu/boerm/uwmhg/credits.php).